Dominic Smith ⇓

 □ The summary of points we made during the contest

-Our claimed score is 1570 points.
-Whilst this is slightly better than I claimed from G3PYE last year, it almost certainly puts us in the Camb-Hams B team, due to some fantastic scores by other Camb-Hams members.
-The QSO total was 162, including 5 dupes.
+Our final score was 1490 points, meaning that we lost points from 8 QSOs (the claimed score was 1570 points).
+Whilst this is slightly better than I claimed from G3PYE last year, it also meant that we was only classed in the Camb-Hams B team, due to some fantastic scores by other Camb-Hams members.

 Write-up